Toward Long-Term and Archivable Reproducibility: Survey of common existing reproducible workflows

 In the Python version, all processing steps and input data (or references to them) are stored in an HDF5 file.
 When the Python module contains a component written in other languages (mostly C or C++), it needs to be an external dependency to the Active Paper.

-As mentioned in \citeappendix{hinsen15}, the fact that it relies on HDF5 is a caveat of Active Papers, because many tools are necessary to merely open it.
-Downloading the pre-built ``HDF View'' binaries (a GUI browser of HDF5 files that is provided by the HDF group) is not possible anonymously/automatically (login is required).
-Installing it using the Debian or Arch Linux package managers also failed due to dependencies in our trials.
-Furthermore, as a high-level data format HDF5 evolves very fast, for example HDF5 1.12.0 (February 29th, 2020) is not usable with older libraries provided by the HDF5 team.
+As mentioned in Hinsen\citeappendix{hinsen15}, the fact that it relies on HDF5 is a caveat of Active Papers, because many tools are necessary to merely open it.
+Downloading the pre-built ``HDF View'' binaries (a GUI browser of HDF5 files that is provided by the HDF group) is not possible anonymously/automatically: as of January 2021 login is required\footnote{\inlinecode{\url{https://www.hdfgroup.org/downloads/hdfview}}} (this was not the case when Active Papers moved to HDF5).
+Installing HDF View using the Debian or Arch Linux package managers also failed due to dependencies in our trials.
+Furthermore, like most high-level tools, the HDF5 library evolves very fast: on its webpage (from April 2021), it says ``Applications that were created with earlier HDF5 releases may not compile with 1.12 by default''.

 While data and code are indeed fundamentally similar concepts technically\citeappendix{hinsen16}, they are used by humans differently.
 The hand-written code of a large project involving Terabytes of data can be 100 kilo bytes.
-When the two are bundled together, merely seeing one line of the code, requires downloading Terabytes volume that is not needed, this was also acknowledged in \citeappendix{hinsen15}.
+When the two are bundled together in one remote file, merely seeing one line of the code, requires downloading Terabytes volume that is not needed, this was also acknowledged in Hinsen\citeappendix{hinsen15}.
 It may also happen that the data are proprietary (for example medical patient data).
 In such cases, the data must not be publicly released, but the methods that were applied to them can.

-Furthermore, since all reading and writing is done in the HDF5 file, it can easily bloat the file to very large sizes due to temporary files.
+Furthermore, since all reading and writing is currently done in the HDF5 file, it can easily bloat the file to very large sizes due to temporary files.
 These files can later be removed as part of the analysis, but this makes the code more complicated and hard to read/maintain.
 For example the Active Papers HDF5 file of \citeappendix[in \href{https://doi.org/10.5281/zenodo.2549987}{zenodo.2549987}]{kneller19} is 1.8 giga-bytes.

-In many scenarios, peers just want to inspect the processing by reading the code and checking a very special part of it (one or two lines, just to see the option values to one step for example).
-They do not necessarily need to run it or obtain the output the datasets (which may be published elsewhere).
-Hence the extra volume for data and obscure HDF5 format that needs special tools for reading its plain-text internals is an issue.
+This is not a fundamental feature of the approach, but rather an effect of the initial implementation; future improvements are possible.